Turning tragedy into advocacy

 The accident itself was a traumatic experience for the Flagler Sport Management major, an Australian junior tennis champ who worked as a tennis coach at an exclusive private school after graduating in 2003.
 But then, the following medical care became another harrowing ordeal.

-The then 23-year-old Moore was placed into a nursing home, alongside elderly patients.
+The then 23-year-old Moore was placed into a nursing home, alongside senior patients.
 In Australia, young adults with brain injuries can get placed in nursing homes for treatment due to the lack of medical facilities for appropriate-age care.
 This can result in improper treatment, as in Moore’s case.

 “I know I would have died if I remained in the nursing home,” he said.
 “They had me on so many drugs.”